Sandra Grimes: CIA career and Aldrich Ames

 The Central Intelligence Agency team that discovered Soviet mole Aldrich Ames.
 From left to right: Sandy Grimes, Paul Redmond, Jeanne Vertefeuille, Diana Worthen, Dan Payne.

 In October 1966, a friend informed Grimes that a CIA recruiter was on campus, and told her she "would make a perfect spy."
 She subsequently interviewed with the CIA, and was hired as a GS-06 Intelligence Assistant, a job classification which required that she obtain security and medical clearances before being granted unrestricted access to the potentially sensitive documentation she would be seeing.
-When she reported for duty at the Ames building in Rosslyn, Virginia, she and her fellow co-workers became clerical employees.
+When she reported for duty at the Ames building in Rosslyn, Virginia, she and her co-workers became clerical employees.

-Grimes' first job was working in the Soviet Bloc Division of the Directorate of Operations, which included the intelligence from then Colonel Dmitri Fedorovich Polyakov.
+Grimes's first job was working in the Soviet Bloc Division of the Directorate of Operations, which included the intelligence from then-GRU Colonel Dmitri Fedorovich Polyakov.
 She trained herself to become familiar with Soviet intelligence services, during which she used index cards to track counterintelligence and positive intelligence.

 In Fall 1968, Grimes attended operations training and met SE Division expert Dick Kovich.
 In 1970, she eventually was granted an interview for conversion to professional status and afterward worked her way up and was given the duty of replacing a senior intelligence analyst in the Branch.
 She later became a Soviet and Eastern European Division officer and remained with their counterintelligence group for eleven years, holding various titles and positions.
 It was through this experience that she gained knowledge of the KGB and the GRU.
 During this time.
 Grimes worked or assisted in cases which included Aleksey Isidorovich Kulak and Leonid Georgiyevich Poleshchuk.

 In the late 1970s, through an organizational change in the CI group, she met Jeanne Vertefeuille.
 Together with Faith McCoy, Grimes and Vertefeuille made a proposal to create two branches in the CI group, both of which to handle CI dissemination and production in a specific geographical region.
 One would deal with the Soviet bloc and the other the Eastern European bloc.
 Eventually, the two branches merged, where Vertefeuille was the chief and Grimes became the Soviet section chief.